Weather & Packing List

 Rain Gear - Waterproof Windbreaker or Raincoat (especially during rainy season noted above)

 Short-sleeved shirts (customary to wear shirts that cover shoulders, tank tops not recommended)

 Gym / sportswear (for outdoor activities)

 Shorts (no shorter than mid-thigh given local customs)

 Long skirts or long dresses (below the knee)

 Lightweight or loose fitting long pants ( good to avoid mosquitos and for down time at the elephant camp).

-One pair of closed-toed comfortable walking shoes that can get muddy/dirty (could get wet as well depending on time of year) This is for hiking/walking with the elephants, if it is rainy it can get muddy/slippery.
+One pair of closed-toed comfortable walking shoes that can get muddy/dirty (could get wet as well depending on the time of year) This is for time with the elephants.
+If it is rainy it can get muddy/slippery.